IVI System for Luxury Cars: Architecture Design & BSP Development

 Solution

-All work is carried out in strict accordance with ASPICE standards, ensuring a clear distribution of roles, areas of responsibility, fundamental practices, and necessary artefacts.
+All work was performed in strict accordance with ASPICE standards, which ensure a clear distribution of roles, areas of responsibility, key practices, and necessary artefacts.

 1. Hardware Testing & BSP Development